 Hierarchy in the workplace

 The difference in power between the superior (team leader, company owner) and subordinate (team member, employee) is more a characteristic of specific companies than of countries.
 In many of the processed fruit and vegetables companies, purchasing managers will not make a final decision regarding your offer before consulting with a superior.
 One of the reasons is respect for the relationship between current suppliers and the company owner.
 Also, it is quite common, especially for smaller companies, that selling operations are performed by sales managers, while import and purchase operations are operated by the owners or top managers.

 Still, there are some hierarchy preferences related not only to the company but also to the country.
 For example, positions and the corresponding power are more clearly defined in France and Germany than in the Netherlands.
 Also, the French and Germans use more formal etiquette in business dealings.
 In some supplier companies, subordinates tend to give the floor to their superior.
 But potential Dutch customers will probably perceive this as a lack of pro-activeness, as they would expect everyone to contribute to the meeting.

 - Practice your handshake.
 Physical contact, such as a handshake, is not the norm in many Asian countries, which can make businessmen from those countries feel uncomfortable when shaking hands.
 A firm handshake shows confidence and is preferable over a soft handshake, which can indicate apathy or insincerity to someone.
-However, since the COVID-19 pandemic, instead of shaking hands, many people are switching to elbow touches or choose to avoid physical contact altogether and use for example the wai bow or hand over heart instead.
+However, since the COVID-19 pandemic, instead of shaking hands, many people are switching to elbow or fist touches or choose to avoid physical contact altogether and use for example the wai bow or hand over heart instead.